ethereum/consensus-specs/specs/capella/p2p-interface.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 <!-- /TOC -->

+## Introduction

+This document contains the networking specification for Capella.

+The specification of these changes continues in the same format as the network specifications of previous upgrades, and assumes them as pre-requisite.

 ## Modifications in Capella